babelomics/impuSARS/README.md

 ## <a name="installation">Installation</a>

-impuSARS has two running modes: (i) Docker image or (ii) conda environment.
+impuSARS has two installation modes: (i) Docker image or (ii) Conda environment.
 In the first case, all you need is having Docker installed.
-For conda enviroment, you will need having conda and curl/wget installed (See [Dependencies](#dependencies) for details).
-In any case, impuSARS can be easily installed by running the following command:
+For conda environment, you will need having conda and curl/wget pre-installed (See [Dependencies](#dependencies) for details).
+In both cases, impuSARS can be easily installed by running the following command:

 ```
 git clone https://github.com/babelomics/impuSARS
 cd impuSARS
 ./install_impuSARS --mode <docker/conda>
 ```
 where `--mode` can take the values **docker** or **conda** depending on your preferences.
+Docker mode will automatically build the impuSARS docker image whereas Conda mode will create a impuSARS conda environment with all dependencies installed.

 ## <a name="quickstart">Quick start</a>

 ### Docker mode

 An all-in script is available for Unix users.
-You can easily run imputation by executing the following command:
+The script will initialize the docker container.
+Imputation can be run by executing the following command:

 ```
 ./impuSARS --infile /path/to/<file_fasta_or_vcf> \